fifth-sense/Concepts/ReactTheory.md

+# What is React?
+  React is a JavaScript library for building interactive user interfaces.
+  By user interfaces, we mean the elements that users see and interact with on-screen.

 # Pure Component in React
 A. Pure component are those component which will not render itself if props or state are updated with same value. they play major role in app overall performance. because its reduces unneccessary re-render.